Webtronic-Labs/poc-hubspot-ci-cd/README.md

 Requirements:
 * A secret must be placed in github actions secrets located in https://github.com/*Repository*/settings/secrets/actions
-    * This secret is the content of hubspot.config.yml file, and it will be used to upload assets
+    * This secret must be named HUB_CONFIG, with the content of hubspot.config.yml file, and it will be used to upload assets

 Use:
 * Create a PR to target desired branch, ex dev, once merged, a deployment process will start and upload the changed modules only to modules/dev/module_name